Skip to main content

 Course sets apply across current, upcoming and past courses.

-Course sets can also be added or edited when creating or editing an activation.
+Course sets can also be added or edited when creating or editing a class activation.
 Look for Course set under the Details tab.

-It may seem like a small thing, adding a label.
-But putting courses into sets allows you, as an author, to set up courses in a way that can help learners motivation.
+Adding a label may seem like a small thing, but putting courses into sets allows you to set up courses in a way that can help learners motivation.

 Let's take a look at an example Business programme.